Consensys/mythril/tests/testdata/weak_random.sol.markdown

 - PC address: 1285

 ### Description
-In the function '_function_0xe9874106' a non-zero amount of Ether is sent to an address taken from storage slot 0There is a check on storage index 0.
+In the function '_function_0xe9874106' a non-zero amount of Ether is sent to an address taken from storage slot 0.
+There is a check on storage index 0.
 This storage slot can be written to by calling the function 'fallback'.

-There is a check on storage index 10.
+There is a check on storage index 1.
 This storage slot can be written to by calling the function 'fallback'.
-There is a check on storage index 11.
+There is a check on storage index 1.
 This storage slot can be written to by calling the function 'fallback'.

 In *<TEST_FILES>/weak_random.sol:47*